Yermo/nativescript-mapbox/README.md

       title: 'One-line title here', // no popup unless set
       subtitle: 'Infamous subtitle!',
       icon: 'res://cool_marker', // preferred way, otherwise use:
-      icon: 'http(s)://website/coolimage.png', // from the internet, or:
+      icon: 'http(s)://website/coolimage.png', // from the internet (see the note at the bottom of this readme), or:
       iconPath: 'res/markers/home_marker.png',
       onTap: onTap,
       onCalloutTap: onCalloutTap